iobis/pacman-pipeline-training/tutorial.md

 ##### Sample data template

-The sample data temlate file `config/sample_data_template_rey_2samples.csv` contains sample metadata which will be used in the Darwin Core files generated by the pipeline.
+The sample data template file `config/sample_data_template_rey_2samples.csv` contains sample metadata which will be used in the Darwin Core files generated by the pipeline.
 A limited set of Darwin Core fields has been populated, but more can be added.

 #### Run the pipeline